 DEHCR also has HOME programs to complement existing networks of service providers.
 DEHCR continues its long-term support of stable non-profit organizations that provide services in areas covering most of the state.
 Collaborative efforts among local agencies are strongly encouraged.
 Training and technical assistance continue to improve the delivery of housing and homeless assistance.
-The HOME-HHR program continues to work with approximately 16 non-profit organizations to develop a structure statewide.
+The HOME-HHR program continues to work with approximately 17 non-profit organizations to develop a structure statewide.
 DEHCR has hosted regional collaboration meetings to encourage agencies to work together and to identify and remove barriers.
 DEHCR believes this approach will lead to improved efficiencies for both programs and the clients we serve.

-DEHCR is working to update the ESG program manual and provide more training and technical assistance to grantees statewide.
+DEHCR continuously works to update the ESG program manual on a regular basis and provides training and technical assistance to grantees statewide.
 DEHCR encourages grantees to strengthen Continua of Care systems and collaborate with housing providers and mainstream resources.